FouMez/shipping-frontend/README.md

 - Angular CLI
 - The backend service for parcels running on port 3000. see [https://github.com/FouMez/shipping-backend](https://github.com/FouMez/shipping-backend)

+## Installing packages

+After clonning the project, run `npm install` or `yarn` to install the packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.